 “We Are the Ones We Have Been Waiting For “Hopi prophecies speak volumes to our current world in chaos, conflict, and the Covid19 pandemic.
 We will utilize never seen before interviews with elders who participated in the 1st NATIVE PEOPLES & NATIVE LANDS GLOBAL CLIMATE CHANGE conference sponsored by then Vice President, AL GORE and will include primo footage from the National Geographic archives.

-PROJECT 10 - Healing the Spirit - Documentary
+Project 11 - Healing the Spirit - Documentary -

 “Healing the Spirit” is a documentary film that is near completion.
 Directed by Fidel Moreno, this story deals with suicide, which is one of the most disturbing issues facing the Native American community today.